Offshore performance review system for remote teams

 Start reviews before there is a problem

 The first review should happen after week 1, not at the end of a probation period.
-Ask for a Friday scorecard with tasks finished, open blockers, error examples, questions, and SOP gaps.
-Ten minutes of review now can prevent 10 hours of cleanup later.
+Ask for a Friday scorecard with tasks finished, blockers, error examples, questions, and SOP gaps.
+Ten minutes now can prevent 10 hours of cleanup later.

 SHRM's performance management guidance treats performance as an ongoing management process, not a once-a-year form.
 That matters more with offshore work because timezone gaps hide small misunderstandings.
 A task can look quiet for 3 days when the assistant is actually stuck on one missing rule.